twinfoundation/engine/packages/engine-server-types/docs/reference/interfaces/IEngineServerConfig.md

 > `optional` **identityProfileComponent**: `IEngineCoreTypeConfig`\<`IdentityProfileComponentConfig`\>[]

-Identity profile component profile options which can be overridden by individual components by specifying types other than default.
+Identity profile component options which can be overridden by individual components by specifying types other than default.

 ##### nftConnector?